 - Job must be a paid job, for at least 20 hours per week

 - Student cannot be self-employed

 - In addition to the 90 days unemployment allowed on OPT, students approved for the 24-month extension receive an additional 60 days of unemployment.
 You may not exceed 150 days of unemployment during the total OPT period.

-- Report changes to the ISS office within 10 days of the change: your legal name; your address; your employer’s name; employer’s address; or loss of employment
+- Report any changes to the ISS office within 10 days of the change: any material changes or deviations from the original Form I-983 (i.e. hours, learning objectives), your legal name; your address; your employer’s name; employer’s address; loss of employment

 - If you change employers during your STEM OPT, you must submit the following documentation:

 - Click here for a chart explaining specific actions required of students, employers, and DSOs